 bit, especially in larger meat rabbit breeds.
 Unfortunately, unless you have a

 fabulous milking doe, the kits might not all survive.
-(Those does exist, but...)
+(Those does do exist.)
 In our

 rabbitry, we usually try to foster kits to other does.
 If that’s not possible,